faheemersh/Senior_Design_Dry_EEG_BCI/README.md

-### This folder includes the required files to successfully stream data into MATLAB directly from the serial port, though with some caveats.
+### This branch includes the required files to successfully stream data into MATLAB directly from the serial port, though with some caveats.